Matt Keogh: Political career

 Keogh joined the Australian Labor Party in 1997 and was state president of Young Labor in 2007.
 He is a member of Labor Right.

 After being unsuccessful as Labor's candidate at the September 2015 federal by-election in Canning, which precipitated Malcolm Turnbull deposing Tony Abbott as Prime Minister of Australia, Keogh ran successfully in the 2016 federal election for the electorate of Burt.
 The new seat included a third of Canning's old territory, and on paper was notionally Liberal.
 However, it included much of the more urbanised portion of the old Canning, and much of the seat's territory was represented by Labor at state level.
 Keogh won the seat on a swing of more than 13 points.

 Following his election in 2016, Keogh was elected the deputy chair of the Labor Caucus, appointed the Labor Opposition Waste Watch spokesperson and became a member of the House Economics Committee, which was tasked with inquiring into the Australian banks, as well as the House Agriculture & Water Committee and the Parliamentary Joint Committee on Corporations and Financial Services.
 Keogh was re-elected in 2019.
 Following the 2019 election, Keogh was elected to the Labor front bench and allocated the portfolios of Shadow Minister for Defence Industry, Shadow Minister for WA Resources and Shadow Minister Assisting for Small and Family Business.

 After the ALP's victory at the 2022 election, Keogh was appointed Minister for Veterans' Affairs and Minister for Defence Personnel in the Albanese government.

 Personal

-Keogh met his wife at law school: the two married in 2011.
+Keogh met his wife at law school and the two married in 2011.
 They have two sons.